-The NHS recommends that adults have an eye test every two years – not only to check changes in your vision but also the health of your eyes.
+The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 At Specsavers we run a series of tests that give the optometrist a full analysis of your eye health.
 This means they can offer care that best suits you and your lifestyle.

-Before you come in, a few things to remember:
+Before you come in, here are a few things to remember

 - If you wear glasses: